cvicens/lab-knative/workshop/content/workshop-overview.md

-This is the initial landing page for your workshop.
-Include in this page a description of what your workshop is about.
+The main purpose of this lab is guide through the use of Knative to deploy services in a serverless fashion.